phisko/kreogl/README.md

 ## Usage

 Take a look at the [example code](example/main.cpp), which makes use of most available features.
+The example can be built by setting the `KREOGL_EXAMPLE` CMake option.

 ## API